OpenBagTwo/FoxNap/README.md

   (see note below about multiplayer).
 - `foxnap.yaml` needs to go into your Minecraft `config` folder.
 This tells the game how many music discs to enable for you.

-#### What About Multiplayer?

-When playing on a server, it's the ***server's*** datapacks and config file that will dictate:

-- how long each song will play
-- the redstone signal strength coming out of jukeboxes playing each disc
-- the number of tracks available from the Maestro

-but it's ***each player's*** resource pack and config file that will control:

-- the songs that each disc will play
-- the appearance (and description) of each disc
-- which discs show up as "placeholder" records

-Explicitly:

-- if the server has a greater number of discs specified than both what you've specified in your config, some discs will show up for you with placeholder textures and sound files
-- if you have more discs in your resource pack than are set on the server, then not all tracks will be available in your shared game
-- some music discs may continue silently after a song ends, and some might cut off

-Beyond the number of discs, though, there's no reason why every player can't come online with a completely custom playlist of songs with similar lengths!

 #### Advanced Options: Command-Line Options